 Ask the Airline

 If you were not on an EU-regulated flight and want to claim compensation, the best thing you can do is to talk to the airport or airline that you used to travel.
 They will provide you with the best information possible to help you get everything ready.
-Different continents have different laws, therefore it is important that you ask them directly to avoid any confusion.
+Different continents have different laws – for example in USA you can read a bit here, therefore it is important that you ask them directly to avoid any confusion.
 Even though laws and regulations could be different, most airlines tend to follow a similar set of rules so it should not be too difficult for you to get compensation.

 However if you were able to fly on an EU-regulated flight and experienced issues on that flight, you can easily get compensation with the help of airclaim.com.
 They can help you get compensated from any airline that operates within the European Union and they can help you get as much as 600 euros without lifting a finger.
 Simply contact them, give them the necessary information, then wait for them to give you the money that you deserve.

 If you are wondering whether you can claim compensation for the same reasons as you would on an EU-regulated flight if you were on a non EU regulated flight, there is a high chance you can.
 The rules for flight compensation tend to stay the same no matter what country you are in, just be sure to double check the airline’s terms and conditions before you claim compensation.

 Flight delay and cancelation rules tend to be similar to each other.
 Most airlines will agree that you can get compensation as long as the flight was delayed for more than 3 hours, but anything less than that will not give you much.
 The most that you can get are free vouches for food and drinks after a delay of more than 2 hours.
 Just be aware that depending on what kind of flight you are on, most airlines cannot keep you on the plane (tarmac delay) for more than 3-4 hours because that is illegal and they should let you leave the plane if you needed.